 When you make this raspberry rhubarb fool recipe please leave a comment and a star rating below.
 I love hearing when you've made one of my recipes.
 Thanks in advance!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox.

 Easy Raspberry Rhubarb Fool

 - 2 cups heavy cream

 - 2 tablespoons powdered sugar, or powdered monkfruit

 - 1 teaspoon pure vanilla extract

 - gluten-free ginger snap or other cookie crumbs for garnish

-In a saucepan combine rhubarb, water and maple syrup.
+- In a saucepan combine rhubarb, water and maple syrup.
 Over med-high heat, bring to a boil, then lower heat and simmer until rhubarb is very tender.
 Add raspberries and stir until well combined.
-Remove from heat and set aside to cool.
+Remove from heat and set aside to cool completely.

-Using a chilled bowl and beaters, whip cream until soft peaks form.
-Add yogurt and continue to beat until stiff peaks form.
+- Using a chilled bowl and beaters, whip cream until soft peaks form.
+Add yogurt, powdered sugar and vanilla extract and continue to beat until stiff peaks form.
 Do not overbeat.

 - Alternate layers of raspberry-rhubarb compote in dessert glasses and top with an extra dollop of whipped cream.
 Garnish with fresh mint leaves or with cookie crumbs.
 Keep chilled until serving time.